Milton spares Daytona Beach, Florida, factory that's a critical supplier of IV fluids

 Milton spares Daytona Beach, Florida, factory that’s a critical supplier of IV fluids

-A manufacturer of IV fluids critical to hospitals nationwide said Thursday that its Florida factory and distribution center were left intact after Hurricane Milton tore through the state.
+A Florida factory that makes IV fluids critical to hospitals nationwide will restart Friday morning after shutting down while Hurricane Milton tore through the state.

-B. Braun Medical Inc. said it would provide more details later Thursday about the Daytona Beach factory.
-The company had said earlier this week that it was shutting down the plant on Wednesday and planned to restart production Friday morning.
+B. Braun Medical’s manufacturing site and distribution center in Daytona Beach were not seriously impacted by the hurricane, said company spokesperson Allison Longenhagen.
+No injuries to employees have been reported.

+The company, with help from the federal government, had moved more than 60 truckloads of IV solutions inventory north of Florida before the storm.
+Longenhagen said that will they will be returned to the distribution site.

 The factory is seen as an important source of sterile intravenous, or IV, fluid supplies that had grown tight after Hurricane Helene hit Florida and several other states late last month.
 That storm forced Baxter International to shut down a North Carolina factory that makes about 60% of the country’s IV fluid supply.

-Note: This story has been updated to show that the Administration for Strategic Preparedness and Response representative spoke Thursday, not Friday.